 We must say that we were impressed by the high quality, the light weight and the pure comfort provided by these Wolverine boots.
 Their carbonmax toe cap provides rated EH and toe protection and helps keep the boots as light and comfortable as possible.
 They are waterproof but have nice moisture wicking lining to keep your feet dry and comfortable for hours.
 They are slip resistant, have superb cushioning, an added reflective wrap and a wolverine patented cement construction which will ensure that you wear them for a longer period of time, if of course you take proper regular care to clean and condition them.

-Here are some of the main characteristics to look for when choosing the most suitable boots for electricians:
+Here are some of the main characteristics to look for when choosing the most suitable pair for you:

-So, when you try on different work boots, make sure that your roes have enough space, that the cushioning of the midsoles, footbed and insoles offer a nice and comfortable fit, and also that the lacing system is secure and strong.
+So, when you try on different models, make sure that your roes have enough space, that the cushioning of the midsoles, footbed and insoles offer a nice and comfortable fit, and also that the lacing system is secure and strong.

 If you are ordering the work boots online, always make sure you check or ask about the sizing and how true the boots are to normal sizing.
 Also, make sure you check about whether they will need break in time, and how long it will take to make them comfortable for work.